-As you see the nighttime temperatures drop, more and more tropicals and houseplants will need to come indoors.
+As you see, the nighttime temperatures drop, more and more tropicals, and houseplants will need to come indoors.
 Most tropicals need to be brought indoors when below 55 degrees.
 Bringing your houseplants inside requires some prep work.
 First, each plant will need to be inspected for insects and infestations.
 We strongly recommend using a systemic granule insecticide, even if there is no sign of insects.
 This will keep your plants and the others already inside bug-free.
-If you do discover insects, treat the infestation and quarantine the plant until there is no longer an infestation.
+If you discover insects, treat the infestation and quarantine the plant until there is no longer an infestation.
 Continue prepping your plants by cutting off any dead or lack-luster leaves.
-Clean the base of the plant and the top layer of soil, to be sure it is free from organic debris.
+Clean the base of the plant and the top layer of soil to be sure it is free from organic debris.
 Finally, fertilize one last time.
 More often than not, houseplants do not require fertilizer during the fall and winter months, as the growth tends to slow down drastically.

 For more updates, check our Facebook page!